microsoft/MSLab/Scenarios/VMFleet/readme.md

 # Known isues

-Make sure you use different VHD than for HOST.
+Make sure you use different VHD than for s2d cluster node.
+Following screenshot shows disk, that fails to go online as there is same GUID/UniqueID as OS Disk.

 ![](/Scenarios/VMFleet/Screenshots/Error_wrongVHD.png)

-If you use the same, OS wil fail to online volume, therefore vmfleet will fail to add drive letter and will fail with following errors.
+Therefore you use the same as OS, OS wil fail to online volume and vmfleet will fail to add drive letter.
+You will also see following errors.

 ![](/Scenarios/VMFleet/Screenshots/Error_wrongVHD1.png)